Chelsea Headhunters: History

-There is widespread racism amongst the gang and links to various white supremacist organisations, such as Combat 18 and the National Front.
+The gang has links to various white supremacist organisations, such as Combat 18, the National Front, the Ku Klux Klan, and the British Movement.
 The gang also became affiliated with Northern Irish loyalist paramilitary organisations, such as the Ulster Defence Association and Ulster Volunteer Force.
+As of 2017, they claimed to have an alliance with the far-right Football Lads Alliance.